droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 [^glm]: The "g" in `glm()` stands for "general."
 If the `family=` argument is not used then `glm()` behaves exactly like `lm()`; i.e., all other models we have fit in this class could have also been fit with `glm()`.
 However, `glm()` is more general in the sense that it allows for residuals that are not normally distributed, which is the case with logistic regression.
 [^predictedLO]: The log(odds) are predicted by plugging the tooth height values into the best-fit line produced by `glm()` with coefficients shown by `coef()`.
 Remember that the best-fit line predicts log(odds).
 [^fitplot31]: When I look at the fitplot it appears to me that the probability that the bat is a *semotus* is around 0.7 or 0.75.
 If the probability was 0.75 then the odds would be $\frac{0.75}{0.25}$=3, which is pretty close to the calculated 2.91 value.
+[^percentiles]: Percentiles are the values of X that have the given percent lower.
+For example, the 97.5 percentile would have 97.5% of values smaller.
+[^bootstrapR]:  By default `bootCase()` will take 999 bootstrap samples, which will be adequate for the analyses in this class.
+For research-grade analyses, I will increase this number to at least 5000.
+[^predictCI]: Note that confidence or prediction intervals can NOT be computed with `predict()` as was done in previous modules.
+In addition, there is no mathematical way to derive a confidence interval for the value of X at a certain probability value as this calculation reverses the order of the best-fit model (i.e., solves for X given a value of Y).
 [^predprob]: This function is simply an R version of $\text{p} = \frac{odds}{1+odds} = \frac{e^{\alpha+\beta X}}{1+e^{\alpha+\beta X}}$.
 [^predX]: This function is simply and R version of $X = \frac{\text{log}\left(\frac{\text{p}}{1-\text{p}}\right) - \alpha}{\beta}$.